JustinSDK/cqMore/docs/polyhedron.md

 ## Parameters

 - `profiles`: list of profiles.
-- `closeIdx`: setting it to a value >= 0 creates faces between the first and last profiles.
+- `closeIdx`: setting it to a value >= 0 creates faces between the first and last profile.
 The value decides which index of the last profile is connected to the first index of the first profile.

 ## Examples